 The projects and their respective research consortia focused on different aspects of science diplomacy and building bridges between the world of scientists and that of diplomats, with the goal of understanding and facilitating how global challenges can be addressed together and in a more efficient way.
 Based on their results, with the idea to structure and broaden the European networks that emerged from project activities, several parties committed themselves to further nurture the community of research and practice and build sustainable partnerships through the Alliance.

 InsSciDE – Inventing a shared Science Diplomacy for Europe (grant n° 770523, 2017 – 2022)

 InsSciDE explores the history of science diplomacy and offers a framework for understanding its diverse applications, related concepts and the underlying power dynamics.
-Research is conducted in interdisciplinary work packages focused on themes under the umbrella of ‘science diplomacy’ – Heritage, Health, Security, Environment and Space – as well as in cross-cutting work packages which highlight contributions of science academies and networks of science diplomats to addressing global challenges.
-The findings are consolidated into a rich archive of case studies, stakeholder-supported strategy and policy recommendations and a two-edition live training program that also informs future science diplomacy education.
+Research was conducted in interdisciplinary work packages focused on themes under the umbrella of ‘science diplomacy’ – Heritage, Health, Security, Environment and Space – as well as in cross-cutting work packages which highlight contributions of science academies and networks of science diplomats to addressing global challenges.
+The findings were consolidated into a rich archive of case studies, stakeholder-supported strategy and policy recommendations and a two-edition live training program that also informs future science diplomacy education.